 This site presents photos and notes about some of the species that live on the Olympic Peninsula in Washington.

 Note: The coasts of the Peninsula are one of the richest areas in the world for marine species.
-We have not included marine organisms in this site but photos of these beautiful organisms are widely available elsewhere.
+We have not included marine organisms in this site.
+Photos of these beautiful organisms are widely available elsewhere.

 Most of the photographs are by Stephen Hart, some by Karen Hart and Robbie Hart.
-We’ve done our best to present accurate information, but identifying organisms from photographs can be difficult, so please take species identifications as tentative.
+We’ve done our best to present accurate information, but identifying organisms from photographs can sometimes be difficult.

-If you’d like to use any of these images (not-for-profit only), or have comments, questions or corrections please contact us Email ONH.
+If you have comments, questions or corrections please contact us Email ONH.
+If you’d like to use any of these images (not-for-profit only) please contact us Email ONH.